With beautiful beaches and good weather, it is easy to see why Cayman is regarded as an ideal place to retire, grow old and ultimately pass away.

 On This Page

-Aside from the climate, however, what draws retirees to Cayman is that you can get the ease of island life whilst still having access to world-class healthcare and remaining in close proximity to the US.
+So aside from the climate, which draws a lot of 'snow birds' and retirees, there is the ease of island life to consider, and the fact that we have access to world-class healthcare while remaining in close proximity to the US.

 Whether you intend to get involved in the community or simply relax on the beach, the lifestyle in Cayman suits any retirement model.